Police begin arrests, escalate efforts to end Canada’s ‘Freedom Convoy’

 There remains concern over whether some of the convoy participants are armed.
 The stakes rose Monday, when police arrested 11 people and seized guns and ammunition at a border blockade in Coutts, Alberta.
 Some protesters left to avoid violence.
 Police charged four people with conspiracy to commit murder.

-Canada’s Public Safety Minister Marco Mendicino Said Thursday that some involved with the Coutts blockade had “strong ties to a far-right extreme organization with leaders who are in Ottawa,” the Canadian Broadcast Corporation reported.
+Canada’s public safety minister, Marco Mendicino, said Thursday that some involved with the Coutts blockade had “strong ties to a far-right extreme organization with leaders who are in Ottawa,” the Canadian Broadcast Corporation reported.

-The Canadian Anti-Hate Network Deputy Director Elizabeth Simons said one of the men arrested in Alberta has links to the far-right Diagolon movement, who’s de facto leader, Jeremey MacKenzie, has been in and out of Ottawa.
+The Canadian Anti-Hate Network’s deputy director, Elizabeth Simons, said one of the men arrested in Alberta has links to the far-right Diagolon movement, who’s de facto leader, Jeremy MacKenzie, has been in and out of Ottawa.

-Pierre-Yves Bourduas, former deputy commissioner of the The Royal Canadian Mounted Police, a federal and national police force, said that the lack of enforcement the last three weeks “sent a message to the occupiers that you don’t need to concern yourselves” with the law.
+Pierre-Yves Bourduas, former deputy commissioner of the Royal Canadian Mounted Police, a federal and national police force, said that the lack of enforcement the past three weeks “sent a message to the occupiers that you don’t need to concern yourselves” with the law.

 He said police strategy in the coming hours and days would be adaptive “based on intelligence who are the main mover and shakers [and] who is there just to make a point.”